confidential-containers/confidential-containers/guides/troubleshooting.md

 ```

 Kata writes many messages to this log.
 It's good to know what you're looking for.
 There are many
-generic messages that are not significant, often arising from a VM not shutting down cleanly
+generic messages that are insignificant, often arising from a VM not shutting down cleanly
 after an unrelated issue.

 ### VM Doesn't Start